-The MSC Cruises-operated liner MSC Grandiosa - the first large-sized cruise ship to resume voyages after the worldwide suspension of operations due to the Coronavirus (COVID-19), returned on Sunday, August 23, to Port Genoa Italy, from which she left a week ago.
+The MSC Cruises-operated liner MSC Grandiosa - the first large-sized cruise ship to resume voyages after the worldwide suspension of operations due to the pandemic, returned on Sunday, August 23, to Port Genoa Italy, from which she left a week ago.

 Before being allowed onboard, the travelers were subjected to a couple of swabs to check for COVID infections.
 The vessel departs Sunday evening for Civitavecchia.